-Figure 3.8 Non-exceedance curves of height of megaripple troughs, crests and complete megaripples for (left) WFS-I and (right) WFS-II.
+Figure 3.8 Non-exceedance curves of height of megaripple troughs, crests and complete megaripples for (left) WFS-III and (right) WFS-IV.

-3.4 Resulting sand wave field for sand wave analysis
+3.4 Resulting Sand Wave Field for sand wave analysis

 For the prediction of future bathymetries the Sand Wave Field is required that does no longer contain megaripples.
 In the Mobile Bathymetry, obtained in Section 3.2, the megaripples were filtered out with the same filter settings as used in the megaripple analysis in Section 3.3.
-The remaining Sand Wave Field is plotted in Figure 3.9.
+The remaining Sand Wave Field obtained from the 2015-bathymetry is plotted in Figure 3.9.

-Figure 3.9 Sand Wave Field to be used for predicting future bathymetries in Chapter 5.
+Figure 3.9 Sand Wave Field obtained from the 2015-Bathymetry to be used for predicting future bathymetries in Chapter 5.